Eric Williams: Personal life and death

 He later married Mayleen Mook Sang, his daughter's dentist.
 She was of Chinese Guyanese origin.
 They were married on Caledonia Island on 13 November 1957 by Rev. Andrew McKean, of Greyfriars Presbyterian Church on Frederick Street in Port of Spain.
 However, the couple never lived together and the marriage was kept hidden by Williams.
-The marriage was exposed 18 months later when Mook Sang sent a copy of their marriage certificate to the Chronicle newspaper following rumours of Williams having an affair with a local beauty queen.
+The marriage was exposed 18 months later when Mook Sang sent a copy of their marriage certificate to the Chronicle newspaper, following rumours of Williams having an affair with a local beauty queen.
 They remained married till his death.
-After his death she filed to receive Williams' benefits and pension from his premiership, however it was given to his daughter, Erica, who was named his heir in his will.
+After his death she filed to receive Williams' benefits and pension from his premiership.
+However, the benefits were awarded to his daughter, Erica, who had been named heir in his will.

+Williams died on 29 March 1981 at his official house in St. Ann's, Port of Spain.
+He was 69 years old at the time of his death.

 Legacy

 Academic contributions

 Williams specialised in the study of slavery.
 Many Western academics focused on his chapter on the abolition of the slave trade, but that is just a small part of his work.
 In his 1944 book, Capitalism and Slavery, Williams argued that the British government's passage of the Slave Trade Act in 1807 was motivated primarily by economic concerns rather than by humanitarian ones.
 Williams also argued that by extension, so was the emancipation of the slaves and the blockade of Africa, and that as industrial capitalism and wage labour began to expand, eliminating the competition from wage-free slavery became economically advantageous.

-Williams' impact on that field of study has proved of lasting significance.
-As Barbara Solow and Stanley Engerman put it in the preface to a compilation of essays on Williams that was based on a commemorative symposium held in Italy in 1984, Williams "defined the study of Caribbean history, and its writing affected the course of Caribbean history....
-Scholars may disagree on his ideas, but they remain the starting point of discussion....
-Any conference on British capitalism and Caribbean slavery is a conference on Eric Williams."